fnarbona/fnarbona/README.md

-Hi my name is Fernando, and I'm a FrontEnd Software Engineer
+Hi my name is Fernando, and I'm a Fullstack Software Engineer
 --------------------
  I specialize on the FrontEnd, but I am FullStack capable.
 I can also build Mobile apps using React Native.